Updated 17 March 2025

 When I set out to write the Kay Hunter series of crime thrillers, part of the appeal to do so was driven by the desire to ensure that I got my facts right as well as providing an entertaining read.

-During the course of writing and publishing over the years, I’ve been lucky to amass a network of experts, all of whom contribute to my growing knowledge, and I thought I’d share some of these insights.
+During the course of writing and publishing over the years, I’ve been lucky enough to amass a number of websites and books as well as a network of experts, all of which contribute to my growing knowledge, so I thought I’d share some of these insights here.

 Police officers

-With both a retired Detective Constable (Nottinghamshire Police) and a serving Police Sergeant (Thames Valley Police) as friends, I already had people I could email with regard to procedural matters, and both are a fantastic help in the continued development of the series.
-You can find out more about Rebecca Bradley's police fact-checking service here.
+With both a retired Detective Sergeant (Devon & Cornwall Police) and a serving Police Sergeant (Thames Valley Police) as friends, I already had people I could email with regard to procedural matters, and both are a fantastic help in the continued development of the series.

 It’s such a great thing as a writer, to be able to send a quick message to someone who has first-hand experience of policing regulations and processes.

-What did become apparent as I wrote the first book in the series, Scared to Death, was that each regional police service in the UK has a slightly different way of doing things, and Detective Kay Hunter is based in Kent.
+However, what did become apparent as I wrote the first book in the Detective Kay Hunter series, Scared to Death, was that each regional police service in the UK has a slightly different way of doing things, and Kay Hunter is based in Kent.

 After poring over the UK College of Policing’s website and gleaning as much as I could from that, I made the decision to contact Kent Police Training College, based in Maidstone.

-My first task was to buy a copy of the Senior Investigating Officer’s Handbook, which you can find online here.
+My next task was to buy a copy of the Senior Investigating Officer’s Handbook, which you can find online here.

 Not only did this pocket-sized book answer a lot of my initial questions, it also triggered many more ideas for the series.